Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 **Step 2: Proposal Submission.** A Project Proposal ([MoonDAO Project Proposal Template](https://docs.google.com/document/d/1p8rV9RlvFk6nAJzWh-tvroyPvasjjrvgKpyX8ibGX3I/edit#heading=h.wq6048m686gd)) must be filled out and submitted [here](https://moondao.com/propose) **by the second Thursday of the Quarter.**

-**Step 3: Senate Review.** The Senate will convene and review incoming proposals and provide feedback the next day.
-Proposals may be edited until the **48 hours** before the third Thursday of the Quarter.
-After final submission, the Senate will approve or reject the proposals in accordance with the Constitution.
+**Step 3: Senate Review and Approval.** The Senate will convene and review incoming proposals and provide feedback the next day.
+Proposals may be edited up to **48 hours** before the third Thursday of the Quarter.
+After the editing deadline is over, the Senate will approve or reject the proposals in accordance with the Constitution.
 If a proposal passes it will move on to the next step.

 **Step 4: Townhall Presentation and Member House Vote.** Project contributors MUST be present during the townhall to pitch their project proposal to the community.
 The member house will then vote on proposals in accordance with the Constitution.
 The top 50% of proposals that quarter will be funded ranked in order of voting power allocated to them.
 If less than six proposals are considered, the top three proposals will be funded.
 If the cumulative budget of accepted proposals surpasses 3/4 of the quarterly budget, then the lowest voted proposal will not be funded until the budget is less than 3/4 the quarterly budget.
 Project contributors must abstain from voting on their own project.